PhishDestroy Live

 X / Twitter — @Phish_Destroy account locked.
 X Gold Checkmark gives subscribers a priority support channel not available to regular users.
 That channel was used to file a complaint against our account.
 X's own automated review system processed the case, cleared us in writing, and confirmed no violations.
 The lock remained regardless.
 We published the clearance letter before the lock even dropped — GhostArchive timestamped prediction included in ICANN #1479.

 Google — GDPR erasure requests + DMCA complaints.
 European "right to erasure" requests were filed under GDPR to force Google to delist specific PhishDestroy investigation pages from search results.
-Parallel DMCA takedown notices were submitted targeting investigation URLs.
+Parallel DMCA takedown notices were submitted not only against our site, but against individual results linking to our work.
+The public notice trail is searchable in the Lumen Database.
 Both mechanisms were applied simultaneously — legal pressure via EU privacy law, copyright pressure via US law.
 The investigation content itself was never successfully challenged on facts.

 Bing — 108,000 pages deindexed in a single day.
 The entirety of phishdestroy.io — 108,000 indexed pages — was removed from Bing search in one bulk action.
 The timing was exact: the deindexation coincided precisely with our NameSilo reporting going public.
 Not a gradual crawl issue, not a technical error — a single bulk complaint that Bing processed without notice.